HetNormo/API-standards/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 - **200 – OK**: The resource(s) have been successfully deleted, and a status overview is available in the response payload. *This is an exception* (see "Exception" below).
 - **202 – Accepted**: The request has been received and successfully validated but has not yet been executed.
 This can occur in cases of asynchronous processing.
 If the requester wants to ensure that the resource has indeed been deleted, they must perform a GET request at a later time.
 - **204 – No Content**: The resource(s) have been successfully deleted.
-- **409 – Conflict**: The operation cannot be executed because the current state does not allow it (e.g., due to an ETag mismatch or because the collection or resource is locked).
+- **409 – Conflict**: The operation cannot be executed because the current state does not allow it (e.g. because the collection or resource is locked or child resources have to be deleted first).
+- **412 - Precondition Failed**: The provided **ETag** value does not match the current state of the resource (stale state).

 ### Justification